ianandersonlol/explaintome/README.md

 1. Replace `'your-api-key'` in the script with the API key obtained from the OpenAI website.
 2. Save the script to a file named `explaintome.py`.
 3. Run the script from the command line with a filename as an argument: `python explaintome.py [name of file]`.
-Replace `[name of file]` with the path to the Python file you want to explain.
+Replace `[name of file]` with the path to the file you want to explain.
 4. The script will print an explanation of the code to the console.

 ## Disclaimer